hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 Usage: `hadoop fs -stat [format] <path> ...`

 Print statistics about the file/directory at \<path\> in the specified format.
-Format accepts filesize in blocks (%b), type (%F), group name of owner (%g), name (%n), block size (%o), replication (%r), user name of owner(%u), and modification date (%y, %Y). %y shows UTC date as "yyyy-MM-dd HH:mm:ss" and %Y shows milliseconds since January 1, 1970 UTC.
+Format accepts permissions in octal (%a) and symbolic (%A), filesize in bytes (%b), type (%F), group name of owner (%g), name (%n), block size (%o), replication (%r), user name of owner(%u), access date(%x, %X), and modification date (%y, %Y). %x and %y show UTC date as "yyyy-MM-dd HH:mm:ss", and %X and %Y show milliseconds since January 1, 1970 UTC.
 If the format is not specified, %y is used by default.

 Example:

-* `hadoop fs -stat "%F %u:%g %b %y %n" /file`
+* `hadoop fs -stat "type:%F perm:%a %u:%g size:%b mtime:%y atime:%x name:%n" /file`

 Exit Code: Returns 0 on success and -1 on error.